`The peculiar risk lay in the possibility of

 and the verdigris came off in powdery flakes.
 The delicate

-little people must have heard me hammering in gusty outbreaks a
+little people must have heard me hammering in gusty outbreaks

 mile away on either hand, but nothing came of it.
 I saw a crowd